Successful businesses run on procedures that enhance efficiency and productivity — while minimizing time investment.

 This matters even more when it comes to operational tasks like procedures.

 It determines your team's efficiency, takes the load off of the senior team, streamlines processes and promises success.

-Use the best practices mentioned in this article to start recording your procedures and boost your team’s operational appetite — one step at a time.
+Use the best practices mentioned in this article to start recording your step-by-step procedures and boost your team’s operational appetite — one step at a time.